 The performance of programmatic video ads can be measured in different ways, mainly depending on the campaign goals.
 View count measures the number of people that have seen the ad.
 While it does not mean that the video was viewed in full, this is a good measure of the ad reach and is a good metric to use if the campaign objective is brand awareness.

 User engagement accounts for the level of interest that the video could generate in the target audience.
 User engagement measures the length of time the viewer watches the video, which indicates their affinity with the brand or video ad content.
-Viewers that showed high engagement can be re-targeted in future ads since they are the ones who are most likely to be attracted to the brand.
+Viewers who showed high engagement can be re-targeted in future ads since they are the ones who are most likely to be attracted to the brand.

 If a link was included in the video ad, the number of viewers who checked it out could be gauged through the click-through rate.
 Getting high click-through rates means that the video ad was persuasive and the call to action was attractive to the viewer.
 If they take it a step further and proceed with the action needed, such as a purchase, subscription, or filling out a form, this is shown through the conversion rate.